esmf-org/install-esmf-action/README.md

 runs.
 If you're familiar with GitHub workflows and ESMF then skip ahead to an [advanced example](advanced-example.md).

+`install-esmf-action` sets up your environment as needed.
+It adds the ESMF executables to your PATH, adds ESMF libraries to your LD_LIBRARY_PATH, and sets ESMFMKFILE and ESMF_ROOT in your environment.

 [![Tests](https://github.com/esmf-org/install-esmf-action/actions/workflows/acceptance-test.yml/badge.svg)](https://github.com/esmf-org/install-esmf-action/actions/workflows/acceptance-test.yml)

 Here's an example workflow using `install-esmf-action`: